hjkgrp/SESAMI_web/README.md

 This website is based on [MOFSimplify](https://github.com/hjkgrp/MOFSimplify) website developed by [Kulik Group](http://hjkgrp.mit.edu/) at MIT.

+For additional support, feedback, and inquiry, contact support(at)sesami-web.org

 # Sample Output
 You will be able to change font type, font size, dot-per-inch (dpi) etc on the website for your publication.